The Library Will Be Closed Today, Friday, December 23rd, Due to the Inclement Weather

 This exhibition displays artifacts in OSU’s Historic Costume & Textiles Collection from several continents that span the 20th century.
 The galleries are arranged counter clockwise into color schemes that reflect a stroll from early spring through late summer.
 We invite you to wander our garden and experience the tranquility and power of floral design.

-Exhibitions presented in collaboration with the Historic Costume and Textiles Collection at the Ohio State University with support from the Fox Foundation, Inc.
+Exhibitions presented in collaboration with the Historic Costume and Textiles Collection at The Ohio State University with support from the Fox Foundation, Inc.

 Bexley Public Library was founded in 1924 and first housed in Bexley High School, now Montrose Elementary School.
 The present building opened in 1929 and was designed by architects O.C.
 Miller and R.R.
 Reeves who drew upon French and Italian architecture from the 17th century for the design.